carlossima28/request-validator/README.md

 * **exact_length**: Exact number of characteres.
 Only for string type.
 * **required**: Boolean indicating if the value is necessary and if it will be evaluated.

 A referential operation is when a property depends on other operation.
 To do this the value must be a string that starts and ends with `|`.
 To make a reference in the operation for the parameters you need to use `$`.
 The resulting value will be the assigned value.
-Only available for the property `required`.
+Only available for the property `required`, `allow_undefined` and `allow_null`.
 Example:

 `required: '|$.persona.age > 20|'`